|

 • 12V DC 8amp.

-Capacity Test: Champion 4500 comes with a 4-stroke OHV engine of 212cc that can generate 4500 starting and 3500 running watts on gasoline, however with propane you will get 4500 starting and 3150 running watts with little to no total harmonic distortions (<3%) on both.
+Capacity Test: Champion 4500 comes with a 4-stroke OHV engine of 212cc that can generate 4500 peak/ 3500 running watts on gasoline and 4500 peak/3150 running watts on propane with little to no total harmonic distortions (<3%).

+I am operating ultra-voltage-sensitive appliances like my UPS.
 In addition to that, you can utilize its parallel ports to double your wattage.
-Well, I have run the following appliances to get better insights.

 ApplianceRunning WattsStarting Watts